-II.A.2.b) Program directors who oversee both an independent and an integrated thoracic surgery program must be provided a minimum of 33 percent protected time for administration of both programs.
+- II.A.2.b)

-(Core)
+Program directors who oversee both an independent and an integrated thoracic surgery program must be provided a minimum of 33 percent protected time for administration of both programs support for the administration of the programs based on the total number of approved positions across both programs.
+(Core) - II.A.2.c)

-II.A.2.c) Program directors who oversee both an independent and an integrated thoracic surgery program which, combined, have 10 or more residents/fellows must appoint an associate program director.
-(Core)
+Program directors who oversee both an independent and an integrated thoracic surgery program which, combined, have 10 or more residents/fellows must appoint an associate (or assistant) program director.
+(Core) - II.A.2.d)